 We upgraded our picture-in-picture software so we could get a 1080p feed from both of our HD webcams.
 We combined this with the screen mirroring software to produce a 3-way feed of:

 - the participant-facing camera (for facial coding, emotional responses etc.)

 - over-the-shoulder camera (for interactions)

 We wanted to record all of this in MP4 format so our consultants could grab the recordings and start editing them on their MacBooks immediately after the session.

 Step 4: Smart User Testing

-We’ve hit on a really great hardware and software combination with flexibility to allow us quick switching between mobile/tablet testing, desktop testing, card sort exercises etc. Plus we can have participants sit back on a sofa/armchair in our ‘living room’ lab or at a desk in our normal lab.
+We’ve hit on a really great hardware and software combination with flexibility to allows us quick switching between mobile/tablet testing, desktop testing, card sort exercises etc. Plus we can have participants sit back on a sofa/armchair in our ‘living room’ lab or at a desk in our normal lab.
 The team believe the current method has been perfected, so they’ve christened it the ‘MrDommy’!